 Questions along these lines show you’re interested in that aspect of the position, and the answer will probably give you some idea of what the company’s culture is like, and how efficient the collaborative workflow is likely to be.

 Questions about long-term plans and projects you’ll be working on: “Those are the questions that I look for,” says CiBo Technologies Talent Acquisition Manager Jamieson Vazquez, “folks that want to know what the long-term future is, want to know where we are building but want to know how they can really impact those future plans too.”

 What Not to Ask

-Asking no questions at all: This demonstrates to an interviewer that you’re not engaged at all.
+Asking no questions at all: This demonstrates to an interviewer that you’re not engaged at all, and you haven’t spent much time thinking about the role.
 You should always have at least a few questions ready.